 Rapid population growth is expected in this area over the next 30 years.
 We need to meet the immediate needs of the city's growth as well as future proofing for the longer-term.

-The Southern Corridor Improvements project is extremely complex and work is taking place within a highly constrained and narrow motorway and urban arterial corridor, resulting in a staged construction approach to ensure the motorway and Great South Road continue to operate during the work.
+The Southern Corridor Improvements project was extremely complex with work taking place within a highly constrained and narrow motorway and urban arterial corridor, resulting in a staged construction approach to ensure the motorway and Great South Road continued to operate during the work.

 All additional motorway lanes being delivered as part of the project were opened by December 2019.
 Final resurfacing and line marking of all motorway lanes between Takanini and Papakura interchanges was completed in September 2020.

-The Southern Corridor Improvements project incorporates the following key features:
+The Southern Corridor Improvements project included the following key features:

-A range of walking and cycling improvements will form part of the Southern Corridor Improvements project.
-These include:
+A range of walking and cycling improvements formed part of the Southern Corridor Improvements project.
+These included:

-Working in partnership with Bike Auckland and Auckland Transport, Waka Kotahi NZ Transport Agency has developed a new map showing how the shared path being built as part of the Southern Corridor Improvements project will connect into the local walking and cycling network.
+Waka Kotahi NZ Transport Agency has developed a map showing how the Southern Path connects into the local walking and cycling network.

 You can view the new Southern Path map below.